ManuRS/SSH-Alert/README.md

 Go to getIPdata.py line 23 and select one function to call
 ```

-- Default service (or more to come) is not fully decided
+Note: Default service (or more to come) is not fully decided

 ### Tips